Book Launch—Some Kind of Justice: The ICTY’s Impact in Bosnia and Serbia

 Diane Orentlicher on How the International Criminal Tribunal for the Former Yugoslavia Has Impacted Bosnia and SerbiaVoices

 Since its creation in 1993, the International Criminal Tribunal for the former Yugoslavia (ICTY) has amassed the most extensive record of any war crimes tribunal in history.
 While its contributions to international law and institutions have been widely analyzed, the tribunal has also had a profound impact in countries directly affected by its work.
-It offers a unique case study of how the ICTY’s impact changes over time—and why.
+It offers a unique case study of how the tribunal’s impact changes over time—and why.

-At this event, author Diane Orentlicher will be discussing her new book assessing the record of the ICTY, Some Kind of Justice.
+At this event, author Diane Orentlicher will be discussing her new book assessing the record of the tribunal, Some Kind of Justice.
 The book draws on hundreds of interviews by the author, and highlights the perspectives of Bosnian and Serbian citizens, while drawing on a rich body of inter-disciplinary research about the Tribunal’s local impact.

-- Diane Orentlicher is professor of international law at the Washington College of Law at the American University, Washington D.C.
+Diane Orentlicher is professor of international law at the Washington College of Law at the American University, Washington, D.C.

-- David Tolbert is the former president of the International Center for Transitional Justice.
+David Tolbert is the former president of the International Center for Transitional Justice.

-- Tea Sefer is a Bosnian American peace activist.
+Tea Sefer is a Bosnian American peace activist.